vladbph/cymatix-doc/README.md

             Layer2 => ...
                 final Layer => prompt
 ```
 __Note!
-If layer produces a prompt, it is used as an input for the next layer, unless of couse layer is final.
-In that case prompt is what is presented to user as a responce to user query.__
+If layer produces a prompt, it is used as an input for the next layer, unless of course layer is final.
+In that case prompt is what is presented to user as a response to user query.__
 Example:
 ```
 Utterance: Take me to Seattle =>